-Board Induction and Education
+Director Induction and Education Program review.

-Program review.

-Entity Governance.

-Diversity.
+Subsidiary board governance.

+Board diversity.

+1 References to 2024 are references to the financial year ended 30 June 2024.

+2 The relevant qualifications and experience of the members of the Audit Committee are available on our website at commbank.com.au/ourcompany.
-People & Remuneration Committee

-Members as at 30 June 2023: Simon Moutter (Committee Chair) Genevieve Bell AO Peter Harmer Paul O'Malley Mary Padbury

-- · have at least four independent NEDs;

-- include a Risk & Compliance Committee member; and

-- · not be chaired by the Board Chair.

-Assists the Board on matters relating to oversight and review of organisational culture, inclusion and diversity, health, safety and wellbeing, executive talent management, the Group's remuneration strategies, recognition programs, Group Remuneration Policy and other people-related policies; and remuneration arrangements for NEDs of the Board and nominated subsidiaries, the CEO, CEO's direct reports, accountable persons under the BEAR and other individuals including those in regulated roles as described in the Committee Charter.
+Membership Composition requirements Key responsibilities 2024 1 focus areas People & Remuneration Committee Members as at 30 June 2024: Simon Moutter (Committee Chair) Peter Harmer Paul O'Malley Mary Padbury Must: • have at least four independent NEDs; • include a Risk & Compliance Committee member; and • not be chaired by the Board Chair.
+Assists the Board on matters relating to oversight and review of organisational culture, inclusion and diversity, health, safety and wellbeing and misconduct, executive talent management, the Group's remuneration framework, including remuneration strategies, recognition programs, Group Remuneration Policy and other people-related policies; and remuneration arrangements for NEDs of the Board and APRA regulated subsidiaries (to the extent that they have formally delegated their remuneration functions to the People & Remuneration Committee) and regulated offshore entities2, the CEO, CEO's direct reports, accountable persons (as defined under the FAR) and other specified roles in the Group and 2024 focus areas: Receiving reports on the health, safety and wellbeing of employees.

-2023 focus areas:

-Receiving reports on the health, safety and wellbeing of employees.

 Reviewing talent development and succession plans for senior leaders and other critical roles.

-Reviewing remuneration and recognition strategy, frameworks and effectiveness.

-Reviewing inclusion and diversity policies and measurable diversity obiectives.
+Reviewing remuneration and recognition strategies and frameworks.
+Reviewing the Group Diversity, Equity & Inclusion Policy and measurable diversity objectives.
 Overseeing continued enhancements to remuneration governance.